Self-Harm Treatment at Overstory Health

 Our programs, known as Intensive Outpatient (IOP) and Partial Hospitalization (PHP) Programs, offer an intermediate level of care best suited for those in need of greater support than standard weekly therapy but without requiring a hospital stay.
 We provide:

-• Cognitive Behavioral Therapy (CBT) training during our skill-building group sessions.
+Cognitive Behavioral Therapy and Dialectical Behavior Therapy training during our skill-building group sessions.

-• Goal-oriented and compassionate treatment: We work with you to set treatment goals and monitor your progress, but we recognize that "success" isn't one-size-fits-all.
-We’re here to define success together
+We work with you to set treatment goals and monitor your progress, but we recognize that "success" isn't one-size-fits-all.
+We’re here to define success together.

 Frequently Asked Questions